ai4os/ai4-ansible/docs/site_ansible.md

     <!-- todo: move to the end? -->

     Modify the line to match the names of the new Nomad clients with an attached volume.
-Add its volume name and the name of its desired partition
+Add its volume name and the name of its desired partition.

     Line template:
     ```ini